weverkley/claudiomiro/README.md

 Traditional AI assistants:
 - ❌ Stop after one response
+- ❌ Handle one monolithic task
+- ❌ No code quality validation
 - ❌ You manually run tests
 - ❌ You manually fix failures
 - ❌ You create commits/PRs